-- 56. Defendants deprived Ms. Johnson of her rights secured by the Constitution while acting under color of state law. - 57.
-Ms. Johnson engaged in constitutionally protected speech activity on matters of public concern and her interest in such activity outweighs the City's interest in promoting the efficiency of the public service it provides as an employer. - 58.
-Ms. Johnson's speech activity did not disrupt the workplace and Defendants had no legitimate competing interest in prohibiting it for the Court to balance. - 59.
-Ms. Johnson suffered adverse employment actions as described above that would chill an ordinary person in the exercise of her constitutional rights. - 60.
-Ms. Johnson's speech activity was a substantial or motivating factor in the adverse actions she suffered. - 61.
-Defendants subjected Ms. Johnson to adverse employment actions in violation of 42 U.S.C. § 1983 and the First Amendment to the United States Constitution. - 62.
-Defendants' conduct was undertaken with malice or reckless disregard for or indifference to Ms. Johnson's federally protected rights.
+- 60. Defendants deprived Ms. Johnson of her rights secured by the Constitution while acting under color of state law. - 61.
+Ms. Johnson engaged in constitutionally protected speech activity on matters of public concern and her interest in such activity outweighs the City's interest in promoting the efficiency of the public service it provides as an employer. - 62.
+Ms. Johnson's speech activity did not disrupt the workplace and Defendants had no legitimate competing interest in prohibiting it for the Court to balance. - 63.
+Ms. Johnson suffered adverse employment actions as described above that would chill an ordinary person in the exercise of her constitutional rights. - 64.
+Ms. Johnson's speech activity was a substantial or motivating factor in the adverse actions she suffered. - 65.
+Defendants subjected Ms. Johnson to adverse actions in violation of 42 U.S.C. § 1983 and the First Amendment to the United States Constitution. - 66.
+Defendants' conduct was undertaken with malice or reckless disregard for or indifference to Ms. Johnson's federally protected rights. - 67.
+Defendants' conduct harmed and caused damage to Ms. Johnson.

-63. Defendants' conduct harmed and caused damage to Ms. Johnson.
+Count II Against Defendant Lenoir City

-Count II Against Defendant Lenoir City Violation of PEPFA
+Violation of PEPFA

-- 64. Ms. Johnson's exercise of her right to communicate with elected and other public officials was a substantial or motivating factor in the discriminatory and retaliatory conduct, disciplinary suspension, and discharge from employment that she suffered. - 65.
-Defendants discriminated and retaliated against, disciplined and discharged Ms. Johnson in violation of the PEPFA. - 66.
-Defendants' conduct was intentional, reckless, malicious, and/or fraudulent. - 67.
+- 68. Ms. Johnson's exercise of her right to communicate with elected and other public officials was a substantial or motivating factor in the discriminatory and retaliatory conduct, disciplinary suspension, discharge from employment, and the additional retaliatory conduct that she suffered. - 69.
+Defendants discriminated and retaliated against, disciplined and discharged Ms. Johnson and subjected her to the additional retaliatory conduct in violation of the PEPFA. - 70.
+Defendants' conduct was intentional, reckless, malicious, and/or fraudulent. - 71.
 Defendants' conduct harmed and caused damage to Ms. Johnson